imollov/cv/README.md

 <br />

 **Co-founder @ [Walk2Help](https://www.walk2help.com/)** _(Sep 2011 - May 2013)_
-Startup company converting human steps into funds for charity causes.
+Converting human steps into funds for charity causes.

 - Came up with the initial idea and built the core team
 - Owned the roadmap and the development lifecycle